-As an employee of the Company, you have an obligation to advance the Company's interests when the opportunity to do so arises.
+As an employee, consultant or director of the Company, you have an obligation to advance the Company's interests when the opportunity to do so arises.
 If you discover or are presented with a business opportunity through the use of corporate property or information or because of your position with the Company, you should first present the business opportunity to the Company before pursuing the opportunity in your individual capacity.
-No employee may use corporate property, information or his or her position with the Company for personal gain or should compete with the Company while employed by us or while serving as a director to us.
+No employee, consultant or director may use corporate property, information or his or her position with the Company for personal gain or should compete with the Company while employed by us or while serving as a director or a consultant to us.